marionwalton/media-and-society/2_people.md

 ---
-title: people
+layout: home
-description: People using media
+title: People using media
-date: 2025-02-19
-tags:
-  - posts
-layout: layouts/post.njk
 ---

 ## people using media